 The article in the February 2015 issue was fascinating.
 As I read it, I began to wonder if perhaps this huge fish wasn’t of the species God chose to swallow Jonah.
 When I was growing up, our Sunday school teachers gave us flannel graph lessons and explained this reluctant prophet’s story as “Jonah and the Whale.”
 But ‘whale’ isn’t the animal name given in the Bible.
 (Jonah 1:17, emphasis mine)

-The King James Version says, “Now the Lord had prepared a a great fish to swallow up Jonah.”
+The King James Version says, “Now the Lord had prepared a great fish to swallow up Jonah.”

 The New International Version reads: “Now the Lord provided a huge fish to swallow Jonah.”

 Yet another version, the New Revised Standard Version, says “But the Lord provided a large fish to swallow up Jonah.”

-Perhaps the mystery of the whale shark’s lifestyle will never be known in total.
-I believe it’s nice to have this gentle giant to fall back on as a possible answer to where Jonah spent those three days where he came to his senses and decided to obey the Lord.
+Perhaps the mystery of what kind of great/huge/large fish swallowed Jonah will never be known.
+But I think it’s nice to have whale sharks as a possible answer to where Jonah spent three days in the dark as he came to his senses and decided to obey the Lord.